Diocletian: Administrative

+Central authorities

 In keeping with his move from an ideology of republicanism to one of autocracy, Diocletian's council of advisers, his consilium, differed from those of earlier emperors.
 He destroyed the Augustan illusion of imperial government as a cooperative affair among emperor, army, and senate.
 In its place he established an effectively autocratic structure, a shift later epitomized in the institution's name: it would be called a consistorium, not a council.
 (Note: The term consistorium was already in use for the room where council meetings took place.)
 Diocletian regulated his court by distinguishing separate departments (scrinia) for different tasks.
 From this structure came the offices of different magistri, like the magister officiorum ("Master of Offices"), and associated secretariats.
 These were men suited to dealing with petitions, requests, correspondence, legal affairs, and foreign embassies.
 Within his court Diocletian maintained a permanent body of legal advisers, men with significant influence on his re-ordering of juridical affairs.
 There were also two finance ministers, dealing with the separate bodies of the public treasury and the private domains of the emperor, and the praetorian prefect, the most significant person of the whole.
 Diocletian's reduction of the Praetorian Guards to the level of a simple city garrison for Rome lessened the military powers of the prefect – although a prefect like Asclepiodotus was still a trained general – but the office retained much civil authority.
 The prefect kept a staff of hundreds and managed affairs in all segments of government: in taxation, administration, jurisprudence, and minor military commands, the praetorian prefect was often second only to the emperor himself.

+Civil service and military officials

 Altogether, Diocletian greatly increased the number of bureaucrats at the government's command; Lactantius claimed that there were now more men using tax money than there were paying it.
 The historian Warren Treadgold estimates that under Diocletian the number of men in the civil service doubled from 15,000 to 30,000.
 The classicist Roger S. Bagnall estimates that there was one bureaucrat for every 5–10,000 people in Egypt based on 400 or 800 bureaucrats for 4 million inhabitants.
 (Note: No one knows the population of the province in 300 AD; Strabo, 300 years earlier, put it at 7.5 million, excluding Alexandria.
 By comparison, the ratio in 12th-century Song dynasty China was one bureaucrat for every 15,000 people.)
 Jones estimated 30,000 bureaucrats, which he remarks is "not an extravagant number" given the size of the empire.
 He breaks down the bureaucracy as less than 12,000 provincial officials, and roughly 6,000 diocesan officials.
 For the military, he estimates a modest 300 officials per magister militum, and 40 per dux, for a total of about 5,000 military officials.
 For the praetorian prefect and urban prefect, he estimates approximately 5,000 clerks.
 He comments that the expense the empire paid for these was not high, as many lower-level clerks were not paid, and the wage of higher officials was generally modest.